The Dispute Resolution Review: India

 However, compliance with the procedures specified in the IT Rules by lawyers generally appear to be relatively lax when it comes to collection and use of data in the course of or for the purposes of litigation, especially as damages may be claimed only if wrongful loss can be proved.

-The central government has recently presented the Personal Data Protection Bill, 2019 in the Parliament based on the recommendations of a committee headed by Retd Justice B N Srikrishna.
+In 2019, the central government presented the Personal Data Protection Bill, 2019 in the Parliament based on the recommendations of a committee headed by Ret'd Justice B N Srikrishna.
 The Bill is currently under the consideration of a joint parliamentary committee.
 The Bill provides for protection of personal data of individuals and envisages the constitution of the Data Protection Authority of India for the enforcement of its provisions.
 The Bill governs the processing of personal data by government, companies incorporated in India and foreign companies dealing with the personal data of individuals in India.

 iv Other areas of interest

 As discussed above, most provisions of the Companies Act 2013 have been notified.
-There are certain significant changes with respect to the liability of actors such as directors61 and auditors62 under the Companies Act 2013.
+There are certain significant changes with respect to the liability of actors such as directors63 and auditors64 under the Companies Act 2013.
+Further, the central government, with a view to incentivising compliance, de-clogging the criminal justice system and promoting a congenial business climate, has decriminalised certain offences under the Limited Liability Partnership Act, 2008.

-For instance, directors of companies facing civil and criminal proceedings are now required to demonstrate that they had acted diligently in connection with the subject matter of the dispute in order for them to be excused from personal liability.63 Under the previous jurisprudence, it was acceptable in some circumstances for non-executive and independent directors to take the defence that they were not involved in the day-to-day operations or management of the company.64 It is likely that this defence will no longer be available.
+For instance, directors of companies facing civil and criminal proceedings are now required to demonstrate that they acted diligently in connection with the subject matter of the dispute in order for them to be excused from personal liability.65 Under the previous jurisprudence, it was acceptable in some circumstances for non-executive and independent directors to take the defence that they were not involved in the day-to-day operations or management of the company.66 It is likely that this defence will no longer be available.

 Documents and the protection of privilege